-[[RSeqTools based anonymization is useful but not enough.]]
+We concentrate on the linking attack scenario.
+In this scenario, the attacker gains access to an expression dataset where the expression levels of participants are stored with sensitive information.
+The attacker also gains access to a genotype dataset where the genotypes of a set of individuals are stored with their identities.
+The aim of the attacker is to match the individuals in a gene expression dataset to individuals in a genotype dataset where each match enables the attacker to link the identity of an individual in the genotype dataset to the sensitive information in expression dataset.

 [[First, we present an analysis framework that formalizes and decomposes the analysis of genetic leakage in the context of linking attacks.
-Our framework decomposes the linking attack into 3 steps that we study in detail.
+Our framework decomposes the linking attack into 3 steps that we study in detail. -- We evaluate the incorporation of auxiliary information.

--- We make the assumption that the attacker recovers the conditional probabilities perfectly, which enables us to be as stringent about what the attacker can predict as possible.

--- We evaluate the incorporation of auxiliary information.

 This framework can be used for leakage analysis in the future studies.
 We finally present a practical attack for prediction of genotypes from gene expression levels.]]

-[[The paper is organized as follows: We first analyze the predictability of the SNPs and evaluate the tradeoff between the amount of identifying information recovered versus the predictability of the eQTLs using expression datasets.
+The paper is organized as follows: We first analyze the predictability of the SNPs and evaluate the tradeoff between the amount of identifying information recovered versus the predictability of the eQTLs using expression datasets.
 Next we present the 3 step individual identification framework and study different aspects of vulnerability using the framework.
-In the last section, we present a novel and simple but effective genotype prediction method, which can be employed in most scenarios, and use it in our framework.]]
+In the last section, we present a novel and simple but effective genotype prediction method, which can be employed in most scenarios, and use it in our framework.

 RESULTS